Azure/China-Data-Solutions/VideoAnalytics/Deployment.md

 # Deployment For Video Analytics on Azure IoT Edge

-This instruction are used for deploy the video analytics on Azure IoT Edge,  after deployment, then you can monitoring one or multiple cameras for human detection and helmet alert.
+This instruction are used for deploying the video analytics on Azure IoT Edge,  after deployment, then you can monitoring one or multiple cameras for human detection and helmet alert.

 Requirement:
 1. An Azure Subscription which have Azure IoT Edge Supported.